pub struct PyArrayLike<'py, T, D, C = TypeMustMatch>(/* private fields */)

 pub fn as_unbound(&self) -> &Py<T>

-Removes the connection for this Bound<T>
+Removes the connection for this Bound<T> from the GIL, allowing

 it to cross thread boundaries, without transferring ownership.